-15 Section I. Classes of Membership.
-This ASSOCIATION
+15 Section 1.
+Classes of Membership.
+This ASSOCIATION shall have

-- shall have Member, Student Pharmacist Member, Pharmacy 16 - 17 Technician Member, and Honorary Member classes of 18 membership and such other classes of membership as may be - 19 established from time to time by the Board of Trustees. - 20 - Section 2.
+- 16 Member, Student Pharmacist Member, Pharmacy Technician - 17 Member, and Honorary Member classes of membership and - 18 such other classes of membership as may be established from - 19 time to time by the Board of Trustees. - 20 Section 2.
 Member.
-Any pharmacist who is licensed in the 21 United States or a graduate of an Accreditation Council for - 22 Pharmacy Education (ACPE) accredited school/college of - 23 pharmacy, any member of a pharmacy faculty, or any other - individual who shares the ASSOCIATION's mission and vision.
-24 - 25 Members of the former Life membership class shall be Members - without payment of dues.
-A Member shall have full voting rights 26 - 27 and may hold office in this ASSOCIATION as allowed by the 28 individual office and in any of its membership organization 29 groups in which membership is held as allowed by the individual - 30 office.
-Section 3.
+Any pharmacist who is licensed in the United States or a graduate of an Accreditation Council for 21 22 Pharmacy Education (ACPE) accredited school/college of pharmacy, any member of a pharmacy faculty, or any other 23 24 individual who shares the ASSOCIATION's mission and vision.
+25 Members of the former Life membership class shall be Members 26 without payment of dues.
+A Member shall have full voting rights 27 and may hold office in this ASSOCIATION as allowed by the 28 individual office and in any of its membership organization groups in which membership is held as allowed by the individual 29 30 office. - Section 3.
 Student Pharmacist Member.
-Any student 31 - 32 enrolled in a school or college of pharmacy holding membership 33 in the American Association of Colleges of Pharmacy or 34 accredited by ACPE, or a student enrolled in a pre-pharmacy 35 program, shall be eligible for membership as a Student Pharmacist Member.
-A Student Pharmacist Member shall also be a member 36 37 of the ASSOCIATION's student pharmacist membership 38 organization group.
-A Student Pharmacist Member shall have full 39 voting rights in the student pharmacist membership organization 40 group and may hold office only in the ASSOCIATION's student 41 pharmacist membership organization group, provided, however, that a Student Pharmacist Member shall have full voting rights 42 as a member of an ASSOCIATION committee or as a delegate 43 44 in the ASSOCIATION House of Delegates.
-Student Pharmacist 45 Members representing the student pharmacist membership organization group in the APhA House of Delegates shall have 46 47 the right to vote in that year's annual election for at-large APhA
+Any student enrolled in 31 a school or college of pharmacy holding membership in the 32 American Association of Colleges of Pharmacy or accredited by 33 ACPE, or a student enrolled in a pre-pharmacy program, shall be 34 35 eligible for membership as a Student Pharmacist Member.
+A 36 Student Pharmacist Member shall also be a member of the ASSOCIATION's student pharmacist membership organization 37 38 group.
+A Student Pharmacist Member shall have full voting rights 39 in the student pharmacist membership organization group and may hold office only in the ASSOCIATION's student pharmacist 40 membership organization group, provided, however, that a 41 Student Pharmacist Member shall have full voting rights as a 42 member of an ASSOCIATION committee or as a delegate in the 43 ASSOCIATION House of Delegates.
+Student Pharmacist Members 44 45 representing the student pharmacist membership organization